AhnafNabil/K8s-lab/Lab - Network policy/Network policy.md

 ## Task

 We will create two namespaces and a pod in each namespace.
-We will also create a pod in the default namespace.
 We also need a pod in the default namespace.

 ![alt text](./images/image-2.png)